 The building is a fine example of the architecture of the late 19th century.
 This structure is distinguished by the beamed roofed roofs and the woven palm leaves, the vaulted embraces, the windows, and the fine sculptures.
 The building was the headquarters of the civic administration and the private home of Dubai’s grandparents.
-Interesting exhibition on the various stages of the development of the region, model ships, and lighting on the Dubai founding family.
+Fascinating exhibition on the various stages of the development of the region, model ships, and lighting on the Dubai founding family.

 The main curiosity is that What is inside Sheik Saeed Al Maktoum House?
-You will head to the majlis downstairs (a meeting area), to the dining room, kitchen, and patio, and the bedrooms and balconies on the upstairs.
+You will head to the majlis downstairs (a meeting area), the dining room, kitchen, patio, and the bedrooms and balconies on the upstairs.
 In its pre-oil period, the house shows rare images of Dubai, along with works, lithographs, and pieces of art that capture the growth of the emirates.
-A collection of rare coins, prints, and historical records can also be found.
-Sheikh Saeed Al-Maktoum house was a national landmark and once a center of local administration.
+At Saeed Al Maktoum house collection of rare coins, prints, and historical records can also be found.
+Sheikh Saeed Al-Maktoum house was a national landmark and a local administrative center.

 The splendid house is no more the official royal residence today.
 The Shindagha Museum has been converted and contains many ancient artifacts that demonstrate the life and time of the ruling Al Maktoum dynasty.
-In this former royal home one of the best museums in Dubai, you can find numerous galleries, objects, rare images and much more to be explored.
+In this former royal home, one of the best museums in Dubai, you can find numerous galleries, objects, rare images, and much more to be explored.

 The building of Sheikh Saeed al Maktoum House was built in 1894.
 Its high vault ceilings, teak doors, Architraves, barrier displays, and the four wind towers are a masterpiece of Islamic style.
-The lovely coral and plaster house is constructed around a central courtyard and has a wide meeting room flanked by living quarters, storage rooms, and a kitchen on the ground floor.
+The lovely coral and plaster house is constructed around a central courtyard and has an expansive meeting room flanked by living quarters, storage rooms, and a kitchen on the ground floor.
 The various bedrooms on the first floor have balconies overlooking the creek and the sea with breathtaking views.

 Nowadays, the house of Sheikh Saeed al Maktoum is a museum where photographs and lithographs are displayed, depicting the life of Sheik and his family between 1940 and 1960.
 The collection of coins and the exhibition on Perl plunging are good.
-In the 1930s, however, two world factors contributed to a downturn in the Perl trade under sheik Saeed’s reign.
-First, in the Great Depression, Japan began to export crop-growing pearls that were better quality and cheaper than natural pearls, accompanied by a significant downturn in the world economy.
+In the 1930s, however, two world factors contributed to a downturn in the Perl trade under Sheik Saeed’s reign.
+First, in the Great Depression, Japan began to export crop-growing pearls of better quality and cheaper than natural pearls, accompanied by a significant downturn in the world economy.

-The Sheik was a far-reaching person and had the small port on the mouth of Dubai Creek develop, renovate and welcome trade from India and Iran, construct numerous souks on the River Creek to become Dubai’s main trading hub in the North East.
+The Sheik was a far-reaching person and had the small port on the mouth of Dubai Creek develop, renovate and welcome trade from India and Iran, construct numerous souks on the River Creek to become Dubai’s central trading hub in the North East.
 This may have created an economic crisis in Dubai.

 Exhibits at Al Maktoum House Dubai

 A large array of objects from the glory days of the metropolis is displayed on exhibitions at Sheik Saeed Al Maktoum House or the Shindagha Museum in Dubai.
 Paintings, photos, coins, jewels, and stamps illustrate Dubai’s times and lives under the rule of Sheik Saeed Al Maktoum Bin Hasher Al Maktoum and his successors.
 The museum’s portraits and pictures give a glimpse into the lives of Dubai’s ruling family.
-These have personal pictures taken with other dignitaries and officials who visit the building.
+These have personal images taken with other dignitaries and officials who visit the building.

 Art and Culture

 The house has been built to keep things calm with incredibly thick walls.
-It is completely air-conditioned today, making it the right spot for showcasing Arabic sculptures, lithographs, and objects.
+It is entirely air-conditioned today, making it the right spot for showcasing Arabic sculptures, lithographs, and objects.
 The best place to learn about the Dubai past for any cultural vulture.
 The typical building style is distinguished by the rolling walls, decorated windows, and arched doors.
 Four massive wind towers, known as Barjeel, flank the whole building.

-Unique Architecture at Al Makoum House
+Unique Architecture at Al Maktoum House

 In the southern portion of the house, the kitchen has been installed to prevent air conditioning from expanding the steam and smokes into the rest of the home.
 A visit to this house would make you appreciate the modesty of the monarch, obviously representing the ideology and viewpoint of Sheik Saeed Al Maktoum’s life.